 Without major population increases, this should theoretically cut down our foreign oil dependency significantly, improving our competitive position in the global economy.

 Prior to this regulation, fuel economy in the U.S. has been flat for decades.
 We’ve fallen behind other developed countries by significant margins.

 Up until the last few years, when prior CAFE standard increases took effect, the average fuel economy had actually declined in the two decades following the early 1980’s.

 Of course, gas prices were so low and the global warming theory was only in its infant stages, so nobody really cared or pushed for changes.

 The Need for a Market Nudge

 Let fuel economy take care of itself in the marketplace, some would say.

-The majority of consumers have been saying fuel economy is important (fuel economy was recently voted the #1 purchase consideration), but purchasing habits have not caught up.
+The majority of consumers have been saying fuel economy is important (until this year, fuel economy was recently voted the #1 purchase consideration), but purchasing habits have not caught up.

 You would think that many of the most fuel efficient cars would consistently make the list of top-selling vehicles, but that hasn’t happened.
 The list still includes many gas guzzlers, even after gas prices crossed $4 per gallon and everyone’s panties were all up in a bunch.

 Consumers have typically had to pay up for fuel efficiency.
 Fuel economy has become a marketable vehicle feature.
 When the average fuel efficiency is as low as it is, the consumers who do care enough (usually those with a guilty environmental conscience) are willing to pay more for it.
 But most are not.